-But, in empirical intuitions we can divide the matter from the form.
+But in empirical intuitions we can divide the matter from the form.

-The matter is what corresponds to sensation.
+The matter is what corresponds to sensation in the strictest sense possible.

 If I am holding a pen and looking at it, I am given some appearance in intuition.